How to learn Web3

 Most of them are not complicated.
 To be honest, they simplify the process, but it's better to discover them after understanding the basics.

-• Chainlink: Chainlink is a decentralized oracle network provides tamper-proof inputs, outputs, and computations to support advanced smart contracts on any blockchain.
+- Chainlink: Chainlink is a decentralized oracle network that provides tamper-proof inputs, outputs, and computations to support advanced smart contracts on any blockchain.

 SDKs